 Philip Fimmano is a contemporary fashion and lifestyle specialist, and expert in trend forecasting.
 His work with Trend Union, one of the most renowned trend forecasting agencies founded by Li Edelkoort, Bloom magazine and strategic studies for many international brands, has led Fimmano to work in industries as varied as textiles, interiors, food, craft, luxury, travel and retail.
 He is the Director of the New York-based creative studio Edelkoort Inc., co-founder of Talking Textiles, exhibition curator and invited speaker at Musée du Quai Branly, Nordiska museet, Royal College of Art and five NIFT campuses across India.

-Leading Teacher Business
+Leading Teacher, Department of Business